krisrak/appframework-templates/README.md

 Photo App (GridViewApp template)
 -
 This sample app is created from GridViewApp template and uses photo data from Instagram API to show photos in grid and larger photo when clicked on it.
-(In this sample, API data from Instagram is saved locally and then used for demo)
+This sample gets data from API* and dynamically creates grids and uses `$.ui.addContentDiv()` to dynamically add panels with content from API. _(In this sample, API data from Instagram is saved locally and then used for demo)_

 &rarr; [Code](https://github.com/krisrak/appframework-templates/blob/master/app-GridViewApp-Photos.html)